kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 The manager’s dropdown list, mgr, is created using the htp.formSelectOpen procedure with an additional parameter to define the JavaScript to execute when the selected item in the list changes.
-A change to the manager’s dropdown list invokes the JavaScript procedure loadEmployees, which was defined earlier in the <SCRIPT> tag.
+A change to the manager’s dropdown list invokes the JavaScript procedure loadEmployees, which was defined earlier in the <--SCRIPT--> tag.
 The employee’s dropdown list, emp, is also created using the htp.formSelectOpen procedure with an additional parameter to define the ID name of the object in the Web browser’s DOM2.
 This ID is required by the JavaScript to dynamically rebuild the employee dropdown list if the value in the manager